1. Welcome to Tacoma World!

 Performing this operation will cause the vehicle to enter fluid temperature detection mode and engine idle speed control mode.
 In engine idle speed control mode, engine idle speed control starts when the fluid temperature reaches the specified temperature and the engine speed is maintained.

-Josh-L likes this.
+shotgunbilly420 and Josh-L like this.

 7. May 28, 2023 at 6:13 PM